bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 - Reaction
   - On noticing intruders, the soldiers draw their weapons and attack.
   - The glass zombie drops the load it carries and attacks upon spotting the PCs.
+- Treasure
+  - Kaela carries:
+    - A potion of healing.
+    - +1 shield bearing the symbol of the emerald claw.
+    - 12 GP, 5sp
+  - DC15 Intelligence (Investigation) check will discover:
+    - A casket containing 50pp and a bottle of Oil of Slipperiness labelled Compound 12.

 ### R4 - Ruined Church